octavenz/silverstripe-reoako/README.md

 (While in Beta - please use the private bitbucket link)

--   `$ composer config repositories.repo-name vcs https://bitbucket.org/kernldigital/silverstripe-reoako`
+1. `$ composer config repositories.repo-name vcs https://bitbucket.org/kernldigital/silverstripe-reoako.git`

--   `$ composer require octavenz/reoako:0.1.0`
+2. `$ composer require octavenz/reoako:dev-feat/init-development`

+3. `dev build and flush`

-## Configuration
+## Extensions and Configuration

 Depending on your setup you will need to apply some extensions

+To apply the extensions create a config/reoako.yml file in your codebase and copy the following examples into it.

-> #### You will need to build and flush after adding the extensions
+> You will need to flush after adding the extensions

-## Required extensions and config
+### Required extensions

 #### Shortcode extension